BabylonJS-CharacterController

 By default the value is 0.25.

-To set/change the setup step sound.
+To set/change the footstep sound

 Example